dozer55/slidetimer/README.md

 * npm install
 * npm start
+* Should load in your browser at http://localhost:3000
 * Click the logo to bring up the config options
 * Set a time
 * Click "Start Timer" button